allenai/allennlp-guide/chapters/part3/fairness.md

 **Note:** In the examples below, we treat gender identity as binary, which does not accurately characterize gender in real life.

-1. **[WordEmbeddingAssociationTest](http://docs.allennlp.org/main/api/fairness/bias_metrics/#wordembeddingassociationtest)** measures the unlikelihood there is no difference between two sets of target words in terms of their relative similarity to two sets of attribute words by computing the probability that a random permutation of attribute words would produce the observed (or greater) difference in sample means.
+1. **[WordEmbeddingAssociationTest](http://docs.allennlp.org/main/api/fairness/bias_metrics/#wordembeddingassociationtest)** measures the likelihood there is no difference between two sets of target words in terms of their relative similarity to two sets of attribute words by computing the probability that a random permutation of attribute words would produce the observed (or greater) difference in sample means.
 Typical values are around [-1, 1], with values closer to 0 indicating less biased associations.
 It is the analog of the Implicit Association Test from psychology for <em>static</em> word embeddings.

 ```python
 import torch